MatthewWaldner/sepsis/README.md

 The ORGANIC_P, and ORGANIC_Z runmodes use similar criteria to designate a subsequence as strain-specific.
 In theory, a read set containing only 1 strain with ideal read coverage has the same level of coverage across the entire genome.
 Therefore, an ideal read set containing 2 or more strains will have lower levels of coverage across strain-specifc subsequences when compared to the rest of the genome.
 For example: if reads of 2 strains are equally mixed, the subsequences common to both strains will have a coverage of 100% and the subsequences specifc to a strain will have a coverage of 50%.

 Though coverage of short read sequenced strains will generally not be ideal, the above theory has been applied through the use of Z-Scores and percentiles in the ORGANIC_Z and ORGANIC_P runmodes respectively.
 ORGANIC_Z takes the coverage of all subsequences in a SPAdes assembly_graph.py, and calculates the Z-Score of a single subsequence using the coverage mean and standard deviation.
 Similarly, ORGANIC_P calculates a subsequence's coverage percentile from the coverage median.
-The subsequence Z-Score or percentile is then evaulated against a cutoff value.
+The subsequence Z-Score or percentile is then evaulated against a relevant cutoff value.
 If the coverage is under the thresdhold, the subsequence is evaluated as strain-specific.
 Ideally, for runmodes ORGANIC_P, and ORGANIC_Z these cutoffs need to be set by the user based on the coverage distribution of the read sets.
-However, a rough estimation of valid thresholds are 20 to 30 for percentiles and -0.5244 to -0.8416 for Z-Scores.
+However, a rough estimation of valid thresholds are 20 to 30 (out of 0-100) for percentiles and -0.5244 to -0.8416 for Z-Scores.
 More detailed analysis of ideal thresholds will be uploaded soon.

 The SYNTH runmode avoids the coverage-based heuristic of the other two modes, in favour of directly assigning strain-specifc reads to subsequences within an assembly graph.
 This is performed by tagging the raw (or quality controlled) reads with a strain ID.

-The cutoff for the strain-specifc

-Faults of Synth - relies upon coverage, if only one strain mapping to a common subsequence. .BAM file consequence. no spades read mapping.
+The reads are combined by the user into single R1 and R2 files, and assembled with SPAdes.
+Because SPAdes does not retain information about which reads make-up a particular subsequence, the reads are then mapped against the SPAdes assembly_graph.fastg file.
+SepSIS can then evaluate subsequences based on the ratio of a particular strain's reads mapping to a subsequence.
+The recommend cutoff for SYNTH strain-specificity is 1 (out of 0 to 1, representing 0% to 100% of reads from single strain mapping to the read.).
+This ensures only 1 strain has reads mapping to a subsequence, making it entirely strain-unique.

 ## Analysis of Subgraph Types